Yes, everyone sees you as a ‘proper’ grownup, but are you truly a grown-up if you haven't sorted out your finances?

 1. You're all over your credit rating

 Three words that strike fear into the heart of anyone hoping for financial help with a major investment - credit reference check.
-Like looking into a Magic 8 ball, you never know what it's going to throw up and if there's a black mark by your name because of an issue in your younger years, then this can cause problems.
-But we say feel the fear and do a credit check anyway.
+Like looking into a Magic 8 ball, you never know what it's going to throw up.
+And if there's a black mark by your name because of an issue in your younger years, then this can cause problems.
+But we feel the fear and do a credit check anyway.
 Hopefully, the review will confirm you're eligible for credit or a loan.
 If there is a black mark, then it's best to tackle this head on and see if there was either a mistake, or if a note of correction can be made and your credit rating can be improved.
 Remember, knowledge is power.
 For more advice on this you can always visit the Money Advice Service.

 2. A portion of your monthly salary now goes into a pension fund

 Well, that round-the-world cruise when you're 65 isn't going to pay for itself, is it?
-Seriously though, whether you're 25 or 45, one of the shrewdest moves you can make is sorting out a pension for when you plan to live a life of luxury.
+Seriously though, whether you're 25 or 45, one of the smartest moves you can make is sorting out a pension for when you plan to live a life of luxury.
 Those who are self employed may opt for a private pension to benefit from tax breaks.
 Whilst this is still an option if you’re not self employed, most employers will help set up a scheme and pay into it.
 As a general rule of thumb, some experts say you should take your age, halve it, and that's the percentage from your salary you should be saving each month.
 If you're 36, that means 18 per cent.
 So time to get squirreling away.

 Well, aren't you the organised ones?
 If you've ticked a few major life-achievement boxes like having children or owning a house, then chances are you've got insurance for both your house and life and you've set up a will.
 This is just straightforward safeguarding for the financial future so that if the worst should happen *gulp* then you'll be covered for some of the costs in the future.
 Sort all these out, and you'll all sleep well at night.